 Sebastián de Vivanco (c.1551-1622)

 Alongside Alonso Lobo and Juan Esquivel, Sebastián de Vivanco was one of the most important figures in the final years of the Spanish Siglo de Oro.
-He was born in Ávila and was briefly a chorister alongside Tomás Luis de Victoria at the Cathedral.
-He would go on to secure one of the most prestigious posts in Spain as Director of Music at Salamanca Cathedral, a job he later combined with professor of music at the university.
-It was also in Salamanca that 3 books of his music were published in 1607, 1608 and 1610.
-Like other Iberian composers of his day, he maintained a great interest in old-fashioned complex canonical writing and it is only recently that his music has been given the exposure and appreciation it deserves.
+He was born in Ávila and was briefly a chorister alongside Tomás Luis de Victoria at the Cathedral under the direction of Bernardino de Ribera.
+He would go on to secure one of the most prestigious posts in Spain as Director of Music at Salamanca Cathedral, a job he later combined with professor of music at Salamanca University.
+It was also in Salamanca that 3 books of his music were published in 1607, 1608 and 1614 (previously thought to be 1610).
+Like other Iberian composers of his day, he maintained a great interest in old-fashioned complex canonical writing – his Liber Magnificarum contains some stunning examples of his contrapuntal prowess – and it is only recently that his music has been given the exposure and appreciation it deserves.

 I am delighted to have available below Vivanco’s complete Magnificat settings (18 in total) alongside a selection of motets.